AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

 Macromolecules 1984, v17, 1718-1723, [HBW 1984],
 to calculate approximations to Orientation Distribution Functions

+Note also

+R. F. Kayser Jr. and H. J. Raveche', Bifurcation in Onsager's model of the isotropic-nematic transition, Physical Review A 1978, v17, 2067-2072 [KR 1978]

 abbreviation used below: ODF is orientation distribution function

 The code provided in this repository is generally using the notation and setup in the Judith Herzfeld, Alan E. Berger and John W. Wingate paper,